TurtleWolf/MERNqaASSISTANCE/2018/09/25/QuestionLinks.md

 2 things I've noticed recurrent in the questions.
 1. a few people have decided your demo database must not be available anymore
-2. at least 2 have had to ask their friends to install redux dev tools, so they could see it on their mobile phone, #19 & #48 were answered by refering them to [Deployed App doesn't work on mobile and other browsers - Redux DevTool Fixed](https://www.udemy.com/mern-stack-front-to-back/learn/v4/questions/5046212 "Please notice that if you deploy your app on Heroku it will work only on your browser (doesn't work on mobile and other computers/browsers).")
+2. at least 2 have had to ask their friends to install redux dev tools, so they could see it on their mobile phone, question #3 #19 & #48 were answered by refering them to [Deployed App doesn't work on mobile and other browsers - Redux DevTool Fixed](https://www.udemy.com/mern-stack-front-to-back/learn/v4/questions/5046212 "Please notice that if you deploy your app on Heroku it will work only on your browser (doesn't work on mobile and other computers/browsers).")

 and for your own consideration.. the students question your terminology here and appear to be correct..
 1. [Initializing vs. Declaring](https://www.udemy.com/modern-javascript-from-the-beginning/learn/v4/questions/4630724 "I looked it up, you would appear to be correct,